yggilabs/greenlight/README.md

 **What you'll Need**

 * Some other human beings.
 A few or more but, less than lots.
 (3-5 for people who like numbers)
-* Two types of tokens totaling three times the number of players split approximately evenly between the types.
 * At least one pitch. *Fox Harbor* is the only one currently available.

 **How to Behave**

 * Think cinematically, go beyond, establish what the viewers hear and see every scene.
-* Discover the story, let go, share the load
+* Discover the story, let go, share the load, no weasels
-* stay safe, stick to the rating, character authority
+* stay safe, stick to the rating, player driven characters
 * **Hold others accountable for this stuff**

 ## Setup